dennibat/ticket-lifecycle/README.md

 </p>
 <p>
 <p>
-On the Support Center Support Ticket System web page, click "Open a New Ticket" to get started.
+On the Support Center’s Support Ticket System web page, begin by clicking 'Open a New Ticket' to initiate the process.
 </p>
 <br />